anjalineware/CrowdTank/README.md

 - ✅ Project creation with title, description, funding goal, and deadline
 - ✅ Funding from multiple users via ETH
 - ✅ Automatic tracking of total amount raised
-- ✅ Contributors can withdraw if funding goal is not reached in time
+- ✅ Contributors can withdraw if the funding goal is not reached in time
 - ✅ Project creators can withdraw when the funding goal is met
 - ✅ Tracks the **highest funder** per project
 - ✅ Calculates **remaining funding needed**